 Love at the Lighthouse

-Elsie, another keeper’s daughter, also found a lighthouse love.
-During a trip home to Ferris Point Lighthouse, on summer leave from her job in the Imperial Civil Service in London, Elsie met and fell for her lightkeeping husband, Bobbie Nelson.
+On summer leave from her job in the Imperial Civil Service in London, another keeper’s daughter found a lighthouse love.
+During a trip home to Ferris Point Lighthouse, Elsie J. Nelson (who was actually born at Waterford’s Minehead Lighthouse) met and fell for her lightkeeping husband, Bobbie Nelson.

 “It’s off to bed alone for me,

 Though wed I may be,